AnnSchmid/Desktop_Water_Tracker/README.md

 An animated **milliliter counter** tracks total consumption, and sound effects provide feedback for every interaction.

-This project was inspired by [this YouTube tutorial](https://www.youtube.com/watch?v=x8BO9C6YtlE), which helped mainly me with the transparency feature.
+This project was inspired by [this YouTube tutorial](https://www.youtube.com/watch?v=x8BO9C6YtlE), which helped me with the transparency feature.

 ---